 Explore Our Photo Galleries

-Our logo “Under Three Flags” symbolizes the territorial governance of this area:
+Our logo has meaning: “Under Three Flags” symbolizes the territorial governance of this area:

-1701 French Flag – Fort named St. Francis
+1701 French Flag – Fort named St. Francois

 1761 British Flag – Fort renamed Fort Edward Augustus